Rent, co-own or buy a whole second home: What’s right for you?

 How much will I use the home?

 Do you typically take one vacation a year?
 Or maybe you’re a “snowbird” who likes to split your time between warmer and cooler locations.
 Perhaps you enjoy a regular change of scenery and don’t mind combining work and leisure time.
 Annual vacationers: A vacation rental is a good option if you typically take one annual trip and occasional weekend jaunts.
 The pay-as-you-go model works well for infrequent travelers.
 Multi-month, split-residence owners: A whole second home gives you maximum flexibility and is a good choice for people who plan to stay in a second home for several consecutive months each year.Multi-week or work-and-leisure travelers: Co-ownership is a great choice.
 You can purchase the amount of ownership you’ll use based on your usage preferences.
-For example, a ⅛ share of a Pacaso gives you up to 44 nights at your home that you can use throughout the year.
+For example, a one-eighth share of a Pacaso gives you access to about one-eighth of your home's calendar across the year.
+On average, owners of a one-eighth share stay at their Pacaso six to seven times per year, for about a week at a time.

 Do I plan ahead?